Mahmood Mamdani

 Career

-OverviewMahmood Mamdani has had a distinguished academic and professional career, focusing on issues of settler colonialism and human rights, as well as Marxism and the history of war and genocide in Africa.
-He has held numerous esteemed positions, including director of various studies and research institutions.
+OverviewMahmood Mamdani has had a distinguished academic and professional career, focusing on issues of settler colonialism, decolonization, anti-colonialism, human rights, and the history of war and genocide in Africa.
+He has held numerous esteemed positions across leading African and international institutions.

 Highlights